Spain's largest tobacco company acknowledges Gibraltar's efforts to tackle smuggling | Gibraltar Chronicle

-Gibraltar has for years taken an increasingly-tough line on tobacco smuggling and its efforts, much maligned by successive Spanish governments, received a nod from an unlikely source this weekend – Spain’s largest tobacco company.
+Gibraltar has for years taken an increasingly-tough line on tobacco smuggling and these efforts, much maligned by successive Spanish governments, received a nod from an unlikely source last weekend – Spain’s largest tobacco company.

 In an interview with Europa Sur newspaper, Rocio Ingelmo, the head of legal and corporate affairs at Altadis, acknowledged the measures taken by Gibraltar to tackle contraband in tobacco products.